sendyhalim/dignity/readme.md

 });
 ```

-To use `dignity` properly, you need to have follow these conventions:
+To use `dignity` properly, you have to follow these conventions:

 * Many to Many relation between `User` and `Role`, the name of the relation in User must be `roles`
 * Many to Many relation between `Role` and `Permission`, the name of the relation in Role must be `permissions`